csm grad laura newton is changing the conventions of knitwear

-“There is a definite lack of beautifully crafted, playful and modern knitwear.”
-In the next in our series with 1 Granary, we meet CSM grad Laura Newton.
+“There is a definite lack of beautifully crafted, playful and modern knitwear.
+We meet the emerging designer in the next installment of our series with 1 Granary.

 Photography Maxime Imbert

 Laura Newton loves a challenge and thrives on pushing knitwear to its limits.
 Her work ambitiously explores and celebrates the complete freedom that creating your own materials offers, both within and outside the confines of creating clothes.
-“I want to show that knit isn’t this old fuddy-duddy gimmick jumper that is the only piece of knitwear in a collection,” she laughs.
-“There is a definite lack of beautifully crafted, playful and modern knitwear, and due to the advances in technology you can literally do anything you can imagine; it really excites me.”
+“I want to show that knit isn’t this old fuddy-duddy gimmick sweater that is the only piece of knitwear in a collection,” she laughs.
+“There is a definite lack of beautifully crafted, playful, and modern knitwear, and due to the advances in technology you can literally do anything you can imagine.
+It really excites me.”

 The half-British, half-New Zealand designer grew up in and around York before relocating to London, where she has lived and worked for the past six years.
-With every intention of pursuing painting, Newton enrolled on the foundation course at Chelsea College of Art.
-Open to suggestion and wanting to learn a new skill, she took heed of the advice of a tutor who recognised her sensibility towards line and texture, and chose to undertake a BA in fashion design at Central Saint Martins specialising in knitwear.
-Enviable internships followed at J.W.Anderson, Proenza Schouler, Craig Green and Agi & Sam, for whom she developed, designed and produced the knitwear for spring/summer 15.
-Enabled by the support of the Pringle of Scotland scholarship, she is now a recent graduate from Central Saint Martins’ MA Fashion course.
+With every intention of pursuing painting, Newton enrolled in the foundation course at Chelsea College of Art.
+Open to suggestion and wanting to learn a new skill, she took heed of the advice of a tutor who recognized her sensibility towards line and texture, and chose to undertake a BA in fashion design at Central Saint Martins, specializing in knitwear.
+Enviable internships followed at J.W.Anderson, Proenza Schouler, Craig Green, and Agi & Sam, for whom she developed, designed and produced the knitwear for spring/summer 15.
+Enabled by the support of the Pringle of Scotland scholarship, she is now a recent graduate from Central Saint Martins's MA Fashion course.

 “After all these years of studying knitwear, I wanted to push myself and celebrate and show what all the unique qualities of knit are."

 In Newton’s graduate collection, hand-carved ply wooden birch pieces resembling large embroidery hoops float and hold the fine gauge knit open in areas.
-Fabricated from cotton, lycra and viscose, the majority of the earthy-coloured collection was painstakingly programmed and produced using a modern industrial knitting machine.
-The ‘pod’ dresses, in which sheer oval-shaped patches repeat throughout the fabric, are an exception; these are crafted on domestic knitting machines, using copious amounts of hand engineering techniques.
+Fabricated from cotton, lycra. and viscose, the majority of the earthy-colored collection was painstakingly programed and produced using a modern industrial knitting machine.
+The ‘pod’ dresses, in which sheer oval-shaped patches repeat throughout the fabric, are an exception.
+These are crafted on domestic knitting machines, using copious amounts of hand engineering techniques.